RicoRos85/playground/README.md

-This is a README.md file.
+This folder is for testing javascript and API's.